OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 #### Dynamic Analysis

 In a scenario where we have the proxy root CA (Ex.
-Burp Suite) installed on the device, this particular app sets the targetSDK to Api Level 24+ and is running on a Android device with version 7+, we should not be able to intercept the communication.
+Burp Suite) installed on the device, this particular app sets the targetSDK to Api level 24+ and is running on a Android device with version 7+, we should not be able to intercept the communication.
 If we are able to, this means that there is a bypass of this mechanism.

+### Testing Default Network Security Configuration

+#### Overview
+As mentioned in the previous topic, apps that target API levels 24+, unless otherwise defined, will implement a default Network Security Configuration that no longer trust user supplied CA's.

+In a scenario that the app is running on a Android device with version 7+, but targets API levels below 24, will not use this feature, therefore still trusting in user supplied CA's.

+#### Static Analysis

+#### Dynamic Analysis

+In a scenario where we have the proxy root CA (Ex.
+Burp Suite) installed on the device, the app is running on a Android device with version 7+ and there is no custom Network Security Configuration implemented, this is an indicator that the targetSDK is set to API levels below 24, assuming that the app correctly validates certificates.

 ### Testing the Security Provider